paultopia/gobbledygook/content/lessons/pvals2.md

-title: P-Values and Bayes Rule (draft)
+title: P-Values and Bayes Rule
-tags: statistics, conceptual
+tags: statistics, conceptual, week8
 date: 2018-12-10

 Recall from the previous lesson what a p-value is: it’s the probability of observing a value of your statistic as extreme (as far away from the null hypothesis statistic) as you in fact observed, if the null hypothesis were true.